 In this post, we are covering the commonly used terms by an online lender or an offline commercial institution, when granting business loans.
 An understanding of these terms will not only help you make an informed decision in the future but will also help you get loan approvals faster, as you explain your business loan preferences to the lender from the very outset.

-The cumulative total of instalments of loans already availed by you and still due in relation to your income.
+The cumulative total of installments of loans already availed by you and still due in relation to your income.

 The principal amount on which you are paying interest is reduced at the end of every year.